 Configure AD (Active Directory) Polices

-ScoutDNS supports policy by user groups as synced from Active Directory.
-This can be helpful when admins desire policy decisions to follow the user regardless of the device and device profile in use.
-This guide walks through how ScoutDNS performs the AD sync as well as how policy decisions are made.
+ScoutDNS supports policy enforcement by user groups synced from Active Directory.
+This is useful when admins want policy decisions to follow the user regardless of the device or device profile in use.
+This guide explains how ScoutDNS syncs with Active Directory and how policy decisions are applied.

 Client Device Based Sync

-ScoutDNS does not require direct access to any domain controllers nor is there any requirement for a virtual machine or sync application.
-The ScoutDNS agents themselves are able to collect domain, user, and group information directly from each client device.
-This information is then made available during configuration of the Persona which is the object we use to set user and group based policy rules.
-Overall, this method greatly reduces the complexity on admins while also reducing risk.
+ScoutDNS does not require direct access to any domain controllers, nor does it require a virtual machine or sync application.
+The ScoutDNS agents collect domain, user, and group information directly from each client device.
+This information is then used during the configuration of the Persona, which is the object used to set user- and group-based policy rules.
+This approach simplifies administration while also reducing risk.

 Allow User Policies in Device Profiles